ezsystems/commerce-documentation/docs/developer_manual/search/search_features/search_indexing/additional_indexing_of_ez_pdf_content_and_other_file_content.md

-#  Additional indexing of Ez PDF content and other file content
+# Additional indexing of eZ PDF content and other file content

 ## File Content Indexing